An International Campaign to

 Salmon from various rivers swim side-by-side in the ocean nursery.
 Some populations remain abundant; others are threatened with extinction.

-When our policy makers authorize industrial-scale fisheries in the ocean, fishers with the best conservation ethic have no means of harvesting abundant populations selectively without harming threatened salmon that commingle.
+When our policy makers authorize industrial-scale fisheries in the ocean, fishers have no means of harvesting abundant populations selectively without harming threatened salmon that commingle.
+The harm that occurs results from fisheries management decisions—not the intentions or conservation ethics of fishers operating within those systems.

 Inevitably, too many of our salmon are killed in ocean fisheries—and too few fish return home from the ocean nursery to spawn and give rise to a new generation for recovery.